 Well, just where do we start...?!
-Our brick pizza oven has been completely redesigned in 2017 drawing on our years-long experience with it.
-This is the second time the oven is improved, the first was around 2013.
-Please keep in mind that except for the first 10 photos all other photos show the older model, we will be replacing them as we get pictures of the new oven from our customers.
+Our Classic brick pizza oven has been completely redesigned in 2017 drawing on our years-long experience with it.
+This is the second time the oven is improved, the first one was around 2013.
+Please keep in mind that only the first 16 photos show the new model, all other photos show the older model, we will be replacing them as we get new pictures from our customers.
 Alright, so here is the scoop on the new features:

 1) The door is no longer made from steel, it's a 1.5 cm thick cast aluminum door!
-The door now has a glass viewing area to see the food cooking while saving the heat by keeping the door closed.
-There is also a big improvement in size: the opening is 16" wide - you can make a much larger pie!
+The new door has a glass viewing area to see the food cooking while the door is closed.
+There is also a big improvement in door size: the opening is 16" wide - you can make a much larger pie!
 Note the new air control at the bottom - very easy to use - just swing from left to ring.
 And finally: the new door has not 1 but 2 holes to support rotisserie spits - cook more at the same time!

 2) The floor is now made from firebricks and not clay tiles!
-Firebricks tend to be more durable than clay tiles and keep the heat better = crustier bottom.
+Firebricks tend to be more durable than clay tiles and heat up better = crustier bottom.

 3) The arch is now full brick, not half-bricks as on the old model.
 It's only an aesthetic difference but we found many customers asking about it, so...

 4) The dome is made from white refractory bricks, not Portuguese clay bricks.
 Truth is: we had virtually no complaints about the old bricks either but the new ones are supposed to be even stronger.